BRAIN FACT: The Brain Does Not Like Chaos

 Loving interaction with people and exploration of objects is as necessary to a child's brain development as food

 You have read this article brain awareness week / brain development / brain fact with the title March 2010.
-You can bookmark this page URL http://slantedshanty.blogspot.com/2010/03/brain-fact-love-and-exploration-is-as.html.
+You can bookmark this page URL https://slantedshanty.blogspot.com/2010/03/brain-fact-love-and-exploration-is-as.html.
 Thanks!

 The Effects of Poverty and the Brain